 - If you are severely unwell, for example having trouble breathing, contact emergency services (dial 111).

-It is understood that there are many people and whānau experiencing financial hardship, there have been job loss or a drop in income.
-This is unsettling and worrying for many.
+There are many people and whānau currently experiencing financial hardship because of job losses or a drop in income.
+This is unsettling and worrying.
 But, the Government is acting to support New Zealanders through these changes, and there is help and support available.
 This includes:

 - a wage subsidy scheme